Living-with-machines/DeezyMatch/README.md

 * As already mentioned, based on our experiments, `conf` is not a good metric for ranking candidates.
 Consider using `faiss` or `cosine`.

+* Adding prefix/suffix to input strings (see `prefix_suffix` option in the input file) can greatly enhance the ranking results.

 * In `candidate_ranker`, the user specifies a `ranking_metric` based on which the candidates are selected.
 However, DeezyMatch also reports the values of other metrics for those candidates.
 For example, if the user selects `ranking_metric="faiss"`, the candidates are selected based on the `faiss`-distance metric.
 At the same time, the values of `cosine` and `conf` metrics for **those candidates** are also reported.

 * In most use cases, `search_size` should be set `>= num_candidates`.
 However, if `num_candidates` is very large, it is better to set the `search_size` to lower values.